 How to apply to Samuel Ward Academy

 All applications must be made using the appropriate form as there is no automatic right to a place at a local school so a form must be completed otherwise you will not get a place.
 For the normal year of entry admission (year 6 transfer from Primary school) the local authority will provide information through the Primary school which gives details of the process, the form, dates and deadlines for application, however you can get all this information from www.suffolk.gov.uk/admissions.
-You can also contact them on 0345 600 0981.
+You can also contact them on 0345 600 0981 or at firstname.lastname@example.org.
 You must submit forms to Suffolk County Council (SCC) admissions not to Samuel Ward Academy directly.

 If you are making an in-year application (not a year 6 transfer from Primary school) then you will need a different form (ADM1) which is also available from Suffolk County Council.
 However, you are still able to apply for a school place’.
 If a parent does not apply and receive a refusal letter, they then have no grounds to make an appeal and then may feel discouraged in applying in the first instance.

 |Admission Policy 2019/2020||Download|

 |SCC In-Year Application||Download|

 We know that transferring to “big school” can be both a daunting and exciting time for Students and we try to make this experience as positive as we possibly can.

 Once you have been given a place at Samuel Ward students and parents will be invited to a meeting with senior members of staff.
 This will explain how the school runs, how the transition process operates and give families the chance to meet some of the adults who will play an important role in your child’s first year at secondary school.
 We can explain what will change for them, answer any questions and address any worries as well as get to know them a little.
 We believe in working in partnership with families and feel we want to understand the big picture of each individual.